karanja-simon/blog/moleculer-microservices-i.md

 * Load balancing
 * Fault tolerance

-We will look at this &amp; and see how they are implemented on the [Moleculer](https://moleculer.services/) framework, but first let's see what we will be building.
+We will look at this &amp; and see how they are implemented on the [Moleculer](https://moleculer.services/) framework, but first let's see look at some core concepts in Moleculer.

 #### 2.0 Moleculer